justincpresley/ndn-hydra/docs/src/specification/client.rst

 ---------

 Inserts a local file given by the path within a hydra repo associated with the following Name.
-Insertion requires the number nodes to be ``2xNum_Copies`` and it is required to have the number of copies at least be 2 so that if one fails, nodes can download the file from the other node that has the file.
+Insertion requires the number nodes to be ``2 x Num_Copies`` and it is required to have the number of copies at least be 2 so that if one fails, nodes can download the file from the other node that has the file.

 Assuming this is ran being in the root directory, the following is a template on ways to run